regolith-linux/regolith-desktop-website/content/_index.md

    ```

 {{< hint info >}}
-Substitue `arm64` for `amd64` in the two places in the above line to install on ARM-based systems.
+Substitute `arm64` for `amd64` in the two places in the above line to install on ARM-based systems.
 {{< /hint >}}

 1. Update `apt` and install Regolith